This stoves article is one of my oldest articles and one of my most popular.

 To quote the letter above:

-“The only difference in legalities between a liquid/gas fuel stove or the wood burning stove is that during certain fire restrictions, the wood burning stove would not be allowed when regular campfires aren’t allowed.
+The only difference in legalities between a liquid/gas fuel stove or the wood burning stove is that during certain fire restrictions, the wood burning stove would not be allowed when regular campfires aren’t allowed.
 Just check the conditions/restrictions with the FS you before you go on your trip to make sure you have a stove you can use.
-This question comes up often during fire restrictions, and again, the wood burning stove is considered the same as a campfire during these dry times.“
+This question comes up often during fire restrictions, and again, the wood burning stove is considered the same as a campfire during these dry times.

-- If you are resupplying for less than ten meals, solo and three-season backpacking: Alcohol Stove
+- If you are resupplying for less than ten meals, solo, and three-season backpacking: Alcohol Stove

-Canister Stove other than Jet Boil
+Canister Stove other than a Canister Stove System.

 - Prefer to go the ultra-minimalist route and want very little to no futzing: No stove.

-No matter stove you use, the mountain ranges are awesome, the sunsets are grand and those wildflower blooms will be gorgeous.
+No matter stove you use, the mountain ranges are awesome, the sunsets are grand, and those wildflower blooms will be gorgeous.
 Take what works and enjoy!